There’s more to a theme than looks – handsome is as handsome does. Here’s how to check whether a theme is safe, well-maintained, and well-supported.

 Can’t I Just Pick One?

 Sure.
 WordPress is designed to keep your content separate from your theme (mostly), so you can try out as many themes as you like.
-But once you start sizing photos, tweaking paragraphs or adding custom css to suit a particular theme, it’s time to get serious about your screening process.
+But once you start sizing photos and logos, tweaking post excerpts, and adding custom css to suit a particular theme, it’s time to get serious about your screening process.
 The steps above sound long, but you can run through them very quickly once you get familiar with the theme descriptions on WordPress.org.
 Taking a few minutes to check for major dealbreakers before committing to a theme can save you a lot of work and heartache down the line.